FredHutch/easybuild-life-sciences/README.md

 # EasyBuilt

+To use:

+- Add the Easybuild modules directory to your MODULEPATH environment variable:
     !bash
-    $ module use /app/easybuild/modules/all   # adds this path to $MODULEPATH
+    $ module use /app/easybuild/modules/all

-    $ module load Easybuild/2.3.0             # you should use the version you just bootstrapped - it should also tab out
+- Load the EasyBuild module (it should tab out, these are just files):
+    !bash
+    $ module load EasyBuild/2.3.0

+- Did it work"
+    !bash
     $ eb --version
     This is EasyBuild 2.3.0 (framework: 2.3.0, easyblocks: 2.3.0) on host rhino-d.